The best hotels in Mavrovo

 Mavrovo Mountain Lodge and Resort on the lakeside forest edge is different: quieter, more intimate, better for summer than winter.
 At $290-420/night it's the priciest bed in Mavrovo, but you're right on the lake's forested northern shore with almost no other guests around.
 It's a specific kind of stay. and if that's what you want, nothing else here comes close.

-Mavrovo's best neighborhoods
+Mavrovo's best hotel regions

 Mavrovo Lake shore and the ski resort base at Žare are where most first-timers land, and honestly that's fine.
 But if you've got flexibility, the Radika River valley around Jance and the villages of Rostuse and Leunovo give you a completely different side of the park.